 Mastery-based education urges a paradigm shift away from student progress measured by arbitrary markers like grades and deadlines designed around seat time rather than mastering skills.
 Though the two approaches can inform and bolster each other when expertly blended, there are tensions in the way they each conceptualize and operationalize students’ cultures, student agency and student-centeredness.

 Without a meaningful foundation in CRE, mastery-based schools and teachers could easily avoid issues of race, identity, culture and the relationships of these to power.
 And without a meaningful foundation in MBE, efforts to enhance the cultural responsiveness of classrooms and schools may perpetuate problematic assessment strategies known to have a disproportionately negative effect on marginalized learners.

-The table below provides a comparison of key concepts related to CRE and MBE:
+Comparison of key concepts related to CRE and MBE

 A total of 77 teachers from eight schools participated in the teacher survey, 35 teachers participated in interviews,12 administrators and staff participated in interviews and 29 students participated in surveys.